GT Board per diems up in 2020, salaries to remain the same

 In March 2016, they set the next board’s annual pay at $1 and eliminated per diem payments after some commissioners had collected more than $15,000 in annual pay through a combination of base salary, per diem collections and a $2,000 stipend for forgoing health insurance benefits.

-“I thought it was too much,” said Clous, currently in his sixth year of serving on the commission, of the per diem rates.
+“I thought it was too much,” said Clous, currently in his sixth year of serving on the commission, of past unlimited per diems.
 “I always took the position that staff should go on those trips since they’re the ones who will be around the longest.”

 In February 2018 board members restored salaries for the 2019-20 board to current levels and set per diems at $35 per meeting and $70 for all-day conferences.